KnowZero/Krita-LazyTextTool-Prototype/README.md

+# Notice: As of Krita 5.3, LazyTextTool-Prototype will be discontinued as oncanvas text tool will be included out of box.
+LazyTextTool was mostly a for fun prototype to see if it could be possible via the python API until a native one was made.
+Since it has served it's purpose, it has little meaning going forward.
+You can already play with 5.3 nighlies but be warned not all features may be implemented yet and bugs may exist.
+But you can still help developers test for issues and make suggestions.

 # Krita-LazyTextTool-Prototype
 A prototype of a lazily made text tool alternative for Krita (Use at your own risk) Lazy Text Tool(Prototype) – A plugin that helps you type